-The post of the European Parliament Mediator for International Parental Child Abduction was created in 1987 on the initiative of Lord Plumb, in order to help children from binational marriages that have broken down who have been abducted by one or other parent.
-Roberta Angelilli was appointed EP Mediator in 2009, following Marie-Claude Vayssade (1987-1994), Mary Banotti (1995-2004) and Evelyne Gebhardt (2004-2009).
+The European Parliament Mediator for International Parental Child Abduction was created in 1987 on the initiative of Lord Plumb, in order to help children from bi-national marriages/relationships victims of parental child abduction.

 Mediation is a form of alternative dispute resolution that aims to determinate the positive management of conflicts.
 Its goal is to induce the parties to find a solution mutually acceptable and satisfactory through the assistance of one third: the mediator.

 For the cases of international child abduction, scope of the mediation is achieving a negotiated agreement in the exclusive interest of the minor.
 The main responsibility of the European Parliament Mediator for International Parental Child Abduction is to assist the parents in finding the best solution for the well-being of their child.

 In order to save children and parents the emotional and psychological strain arising from legal proceedings, the EP Mediator provides information and advises on the alternative way to settle the dispute, namely mediation.

 The parents who wish to undertake a mediation procedure are convened to the European Parliament or the place of residence of the minor (depending from the circumstances of the case) to discuss their dispute openly outside of the rigid legal process; the procedure offers authoritative and valid support in seeking to make such discussion possible and beneficial.

 On receiving an application from a member of the public, the first thing that the Mediator’s Office does is to assess that application:

 a/ if there are no legal grounds precluding mediation (e.g. such as the commission of a criminal offence), a mediation procedure is formally opened and the parties are asked to sign a statement agreeing to mediation;